Whether you’re at home or on the go, Nintendo Switch problems can ruin your gaming experience. That’s why you need these tips to fix them.

 Nintendo Switch Problems: Missing Online Functionality & Nintendo Accounts

-To get the most of your Nintendo Switch, you’ll need what’s called a Nintendo Account.
-This account can be linked to the local account you may have already created for your console.
+To get the most of your Nintendo Switch, you need a Nintendo Account.
+This account links to the local account you created for your console during setup.

 After pressing the Home button, head to the Systems Settings area.
 Then select Users.
 Select the profile you’d like to link and choose Link Nintendo Account.

 Nintendo Switch Problems: Dead Pixels on the Screen

 A number of Nintendo Switch users are reporting that their console came with dead pixels.
 Dead pixels are tiny areas on the display that won’t change colors.
 We don’t know the scope of the issue right now.
 The problem is big enough that Nintendo has added an area for it to its FAQ section at Nintendo.co.uk.

 “Small numbers of stuck or dead pixels are a characteristic of LCD screens.
 These are normal and should not be considered a defect,” the entry reads.
 If you have this issue, exchange your Nintendo Switch for another.

 Some users are reporting that their Nintendo Switch consoles can’t maintain a solid Wi-Fi connection, even when they are very close to the source of the Wi-Fi.
 Nintendo hasn’t posted any guidance on this issue, but it’s a good idea to return your console if it’s having this problem.